 WHY IT MATTERS

 At a state level in Florida, there are no specific limits on moisture content in hemp or cannabis.
-However Florida’s proposed hemp CBD program does require testing for pathogens like mold and mildew, which occur as a result of over moisturization and high water activity.
-Thus the only way to know your product will pass final compliance tests is to submit your samples for analysis as early as possible.
+However, Florida’s hemp program does require testing extracts for pathogens like mold and mildew, which occur as a result of overmoisturization and high water activity.
+Thus, the only way to know your product will pass final compliance tests is to submit your samples for analysis as early as possible.

 What We Test